yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 3. Measurement IDs from the host and iframe are merged and serialized.
 4. The host forwards the event to GA4 (`gtag("event", ...)`).
-5. The host pushes the normalized event to both `window.dataLayer` and `window.asc_data_layer` to enable additional tracking and partner tooling.
+5. The host pushes the normalized event to both `window.dataLayer` and `window.asc_datalayer` to enable additional tracking and partner tooling.

 By following this pattern, iframe-based partners can rely on the host website to deliver Automotive Standards Council Events (ASC Events) to all required